akpw/akpw/_posts/2016-2-15-Swift concurrency.md

 While this concern is not unreasonable at that moment, the good news is that the [port of Grand Central Dispatch](https://github.com/apple/swift-corelibs-libdispatch) to Linux seems to be a high priority project for multiple industry players, most noticeably Apple and IBM (the latter currently accounting for close to 50% of the commits).

 Recently released [IBM's Kitura](https://github.com/IBM-Swift/Kitura?cm_mc_uid=10741446831914349027875&cm_mc_sid_50200000=1458025338) is a multi-platform Web Framework that already uses Grand Central Dispatch to handle concurrency.
-That is a promising good news for future Swift on Linux.
+That is a promising good news for the future of Swift on Linux.

 ***Conclusion***

 If you develop for iOS or OSX, adopting Swing is not really an _if_ question and speaking of the good time to switch Swift 2.0 provides a reasonable level of stability for production time.
 Specifically for concurrency, Swift does not add much to the previous Objective-C approach though it does give you a nicer syntax and more elegant ways to solve some of the challenges.
 More on that in later parts, where the focus will be on practical solutions to common concurrency problems.

-For Linux and the server-side, it's a good time to start experimenting and follow what people do with Swift there.
+For Linux and the server-side, it's probably a good time to start experimenting and follow what people do with Swift there.
 Not really production-time yet IMO but things do look promising and IBM's involvement definitely helps keep it on the bright side.

 ***Notes and References***

-[^1]: NSOperation and NSOperationQueue both precede Grand Central Dispatch technology, though as of OSX 10.6 and iOS 4 they were re-implemented using GCD.
+[^1]: NSOperations precede Grand Central Dispatch technology, though as of OSX 10.6 and iOS 4 they were re-implemented using GCD.

 [^2]: [Concurrency programming guide](https://developer.apple.com/library/ios/documentation/General/Conceptual/ConcurrencyProgrammingGuide/Introduction/Introduction.html)